 Travel nursing opportunities have grown practically by the minute in the wake of the COVID-19 pandemic.
-NurseFly reports a record number of new staffing agency customers, along with an increase in travel nurse job postings of over 300% in certain regions, and 3,000 open needs in the past 2 weeks alone.
+NurseFly reports an increase in travel nurse job postings of over 300% in certain regions and 3,000 open needs in the past 2 weeks alone.
 Fortunately, plenty of businesses are offering resources for travel nurses, to give you the help you need to care for others.

 We have seen job postings with weekly pay as high as $6,000 for California travel nursing positions, and as COVID-19 continues to spread, the need may be even higher.
 As the need continues to grow, more travel nurses will be displaced from their homes, which means that if you’re thinking about taking a travel nursing position to help on the frontlines of COVID-19, you’re going to need some help along the way too.

 You can download the HOLLIBLU app to help you keep track of all of your paperwork, certifications, and other necessary documentation that you need for your travel nursing jobs.

 If you’re a travel RN on the job, or just getting ready to head out for a COVID job and know you will need someone to help fill the errands you normally do, like walk your dog or drop off groceries to a parent, you can use the Hospital Hero site to connect with you willing volunteers in your area.